Ruins of Civilizations

 Is the climb to Sigiriya's summit difficult or dangerous?

 The climb is strenuous but accessible for anyone with a moderate level of fitness.
 The staircases are secure, enclosed with railings, and regularly maintained.
 It is not recommended for those with severe vertigo or heart conditions due to the steepness and exposure.
-The primary environmental hazard comes from giant wild honeybees and hornets whose nests cling to the rock overhangs; visitors are instructed to remain quiet and avoid wearing perfumes or bright colors that might attract them.
+The primary environmental hazard comes from giant wild honeybees and hornets whose nests cling to the rock overhangs.
+Visitors are instructed to remain quiet and avoid wearing perfumes or bright colors.
 Mesh refuge cages are installed at intervals along the route.

 What are the Sigiriya frescoes?